mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 ## `Unknown command "gl_*"`

 OpenGL-related cvars are only available on Linux and macOS.
 Therefore, errors of this type appear a few times when using mastercomfig on Windows.
+These errors are harmless and can be ignored safely.